chrisrink10/libds/README.md

 The header files included in the `include/` directory explain how to use each of the different data structures provided by the library.

-## Caveats
-If the library is not compiled with support for Mutexes, then external synchronization will be required to use the structures in a multi-threaded environment.

 ## License
 MIT License